-Population - The City of Laredo is the third most populated U.S. city on the U.S.-Mexico border.
+• Population - The City of Laredo is the third most populated U.S. city on the U.S.-Mexico border.
 The city has a population of over 250,000.
 The cross-border Laredo-Nuevo Laredo Metropolitan Area has an estimated population of over 650,000.
 Based upon the most recently developed estimates, the population is expected to grow by more than 50 percent between the years 2018 and 2045, with an estimated population of approximately 419,000 people.
 The number of jobs in the Laredo MPO region are also expected to grow by more than 50 percent over the next 25 years.
 Growth in the past has been accommodated mainly thorough sprawl.
 The City of Laredo recognizes that for many reasons this type of growth is unsustainable.
-In order to plan for future growth in the region-a considerable share of which is expected to occur through infill and redevelopment-a more efficient allocation of transportation resources should be considered.
-There is an increased desire for multi-modal transportation alternatives, but facilities for walking, biking, and other options are lacking.
+In order to plan for future growth in the region-a considerable share of which is expected to occur through infill and redevelopment-a more efficient allocation of transportation alternatives, but facilities for walking, biking, and other options are lacking.